Willowlark/aurii/_posts/aurii/posts/season-one/2017-9-16-kingdoms-of-callora.md

 tags: aurii season-one
 ---

-The following nations can be found inside the Callora Alliance.
+The following nations can be found inside the Callora League.

 <!-- TOC -->